PriceLab/probannopy/README.md

     - [PROTEIN.udb](https://drive.google.com/file/d/0B3QgVGEsPx9kS3Y3WkNuSi02ams/view?usp=sharing)
     - [OTU_FID_ROLE](https://drive.google.com/file/d/0B3QgVGEsPx9keW9PYUhDTFFNWWc/view?usp=sharing)
-    - If you use another folder than `probanno/data`, the edit `probanno/deploy.cfg` to include the directive: `data_dir=/path/to/folder/containing/data/files/`
+    - If you use another folder than `probanno/data`, then edit `probanno/deploy.cfg` to include the directive: `data_dir=/path/to/folder/containing/data/files/`

-* Edit the config file (`probanno/deploy.cfg`) to set the `search_program_path` variable to where you installed usearch
+* Edit the config file (`probanno/deploy.cfg`) to set the `search_program_path` variable to where you installed usearch binary

 * Install probanno with `pip install -e`
     - (from the directory this repository is downloaded to): `pip install -e ./probanno`